Rotating black holes in Einstein-aether theory: Rotating black holes in Einstein-aether theory

-Finally recall that for the region II families in the static spherically symmetric case we expect that as $\epsilon \to 0$ the solution tends to the exact analytic solution with Schwarzschild metric as in equation~\eqref{eq:exact1} and aether as in equation~\eqref{eq:exact2}.
+Finally, we compare with some analytical results available in the literature.
+Recall that for the region II families in the static spherically symmetric case we expect that as $\epsilon \to 0$ the solution tends to the exact analytic solution with Schwarzschild metric as in equation~\eqref{eq:exact1} and aether as in equation~\eqref{eq:exact2}.
 If we compute these static family II solutions, and rescale them to have mass $M = 1$, so that $r_0 = 2$, then in the limit $\epsilon \to 0$ the aether function $H$ should take the form,

-in our coordinate system for the resulting Schwarzschild metric, which related to that in equation~\eqref{eq:exact1} by $z = 1/r$.
+in our coordinate system for the resulting Schwarzschild metric, which is related to that in equation~\eqref{eq:exact1} by $z = 1/r$.
 As discussed earlier, the parameter $r_{\text{\ae}}$ is determined as $r_{\text{\ae}} = \frac{3^{3/4}}{2}$ (for $r_0 = 2$) to ensure existence of a regular spin-0 and spin-1 horizon (or equivalently ensure existence of a universal horizon).
 We indeed see precisely this behaviour emerge as $\epsilon \to 0$.
 For family IIA we plot in Fig.~\ref{fig:checkExact} the $L^2$-norm of the difference $H - H_{\rm exact}$ for solutions as we vary $\epsilon$, where we scale the $z$ coordinate for each solution so that it has mass $M = 1$, and we use a cut-off $z_{cut} = 0.6$ for the norm in this rescaled coordinate (note that as $\epsilon \to 0$ the metric horizon is at $z = 0.5$ so the norm is computed including some interior to this horizon).